theHsEdition/PatrickHanus.com/_projects/resource.md

 ## Review

 ### Biggest Challenges
-The obstables throughout the process
+The obstables throughout the process,

 ### Biggest Lessions